-If you would like to know when it is applicable to engage 4-wheel-drive and when it’s not, this article is for you.
-Also, we will discuss the risks involved in switching from 4H to 4Lo without stopping.
-This article also covers how to safely engage 4WD and what happens to the vehicle’s drivetrain and other components when you switch to 4H mode.
+If you would like to know when it is safe to engage 4-wheel-drive and when it’s not, this article is for you.
+We will discuss the risks involved when switching your 4WD from 4H to 4Lo and the proper procedure.
+This article also covers exactly what happens to the vehicle’s drivetrain and other components when you switch to 4H mode while driving.

-Most modern non-permanent 4WD’s allow you to safely switch from 2H to 4H while driving below 60mph.
-Each manufacturer has a specific sequence to follow so it’s beneficial to first read the owner’s manual for the correct instructions and procedure on how to engage your 4WD’s 4H mode.
-More sophisticated 4WD vehicles are safe to engage 4H while driving whereas older, more traditional 4WD’s without automatic locking hubs involves a more specific procedure that requires you to stop the vehicle completely, exit the vehicle and manually engage the front hubs.
-Once done can you then engage 4H from inside the cabin.
+Yes, you can safely switch from 2H to 4WD while driving at speeds below 60mph.
+When switching from 4H to 4-Lo, you are required to slow the vehicle down to 5mph without the gas pedal depressed and the transmission in the (N) Neutral position.
+Older 4WD’s without automatic locking hubs require you to stop the vehicle completely, exit the vehicle and manually engage the front hubs.
+Once done can you then engage 4H from inside the cabin?

 Let’s now look at when it’s absolutely safe to engage your 4WD and which surface conditions are compulsory to do so for a safer more controlled driving experience.
 Treacherous road surfaces like snowy roads, wet and icy surfaces, as well as soft loose sand amongst others, will be discussed in more detail.